icecube/flarestack/README.md

 # flarestack
 Code for unbinned likelihood analysis of astroparticle physics data.

+Both time-dependent and time-independent analyses can be performed, as well as a "flare-search" algorithm to find event clustering in time as well as space.

 Perform single-source analyses, as well as stacking of sources according to predefined weighting.
 Also performs stacking analyses where the signal strength of each source is fit individually.

-Both time-dependent and time-independent analyses can be performed.

-Additionally includes a "flare-search" algorithm to find event clustering in time as well as space.